1098-T Tax Credits

 Box 4.
 Reimbursements or refunds of qualified tuition and related expenses made in 2019 that relate to payments received that were reported for any prior year.

 Box 5.
 Total amount of any scholarships or grants received and processed during the calendar year for the payment of the student’s costs of attendance.

 Box 6.
 Adjustments to Scholarships or Grants for a Prior Year.
 An amount of any reduction to the amount of scholarships or grants that were reported for any prior year.

 Box 7.
-Checkbox for Amounts for an Academic Period Beginning in January Through March of following year.
-Box is checked if any payments received for qualified tuition and related expenses reported for 2018 relate to an academic period that begins in January through March of 2019.
+Checkbox for Amounts for an Academic Period Beginning in January Through March of the following year.
+The box is checked if any payments received for qualified tuition and related expenses reported for 2020 relate to an academic period that begins in January through March of 2021.